tjbai/choreo/dumps/triviaqa/parallel_dev_ft0_n2.md

 **Ground Truth:** Eagles

-**Generated:** The earwig family is actually a group of insects known as Dermaptera.
-However, one member of the moth family (Lepidoptera) is known as the fishmoth.
+**Generated:** The earwig family is actually called Dermaptera, and the species known as a "fishmoth" is Dermaptera: Labidura riparia.

 ---